ShenLab/PreMode/README.md

 For use of `ICC.tgz`, please cite the original papers.

-For use of `ICC.tgz`, please cite PrimatAI.
+For use of `pathogenicity.tgz`, please cite PrimatAI.

 # Run